 Making the most of your HSA at every life stage

-Whether you've just started contributing to your health savings account (HSA) or have had one for years, you may not realize the savings power you have in your hands.
+Whether you've just started contributing to your health savings account (HSA) or have had one for years, you should be aware of the benefits of saving in your account over the long term.

 I’m only in my 20s.
-Am I too young for an HSA?Actually, while you’re in your 20s can be the best time to start taking advantage of this account.
+Am I too young for an HSA?Actually, it can be a good idea to take advantage of an HSA when you're only in your 20's.
 When you’re young, health care expenses are generally lower as you are likely to need less medical care.
 HSAs are exclusively available to people enrolled in an HSA-eligible health plan.
 One of the reasons that these plans are popular is because the monthly premiums are typically lower, making them more affordable to someone just starting out.
-When your health costs are low it’s a good idea to start setting aside some money in an HSA.
+When your health costs are low, you may want to give some thought to setting aside some money in your HSA.

 By contributing to an HSA at an early age, you have the opportunity to let your money grow tax-free for 30 or even 40 years.
 While you may have other things going on like paying off student loans or saving for a car, even setting aside $50 to $100 per month can add up over time—that’s just as much as many people spend on coffee.
 The time value of your money is an advantage you won’t have as you get older, so it’s smart to start saving now, even just a little.

 Learning about an HSA and its advantages is a great start.
-No one has ever regretted planning ahead for their financial future.
 Being informed about your options puts you in control and will boost your confidence that you will be able to meet your future expenses.

 Remember: If you ever have an emergency and need access to some cash, you can access your HSA funds.
 Just bear in mind that you’ll need to pay tax on withdrawals taken for any non-eligible health care expenditures.